Need to know how to get an overtired newborn to sleep? Here’s how to break the cycle and get your baby back to sleep, without crying it out.

 - Clever Solutions to the Newborn Witching Hour

-Does your baby only sleep in your arms?
-Join my newsletter and download a free chapter of my ebook, How to Get Your Baby to Sleep Without Being Held.
-You’ll learn effective tips and strategies to finally ease her out of your arms:
+Don’t forget: Join my newsletter and grab a free chapter of How to Get Your Baby to Sleep Without Being Held: